 Philadelphia Man Pleads Guilty To Heroin Trafficking Conspiracy

-The United States Attorney’s Office for the Middle District of Pennsylvania announced that a 34-year-old Philadelphia man pleaded guilty today before U.S. District Court Judge Malachy E. Mannion to participating in a conspiracy to distribute heroin in the Hazleton area of Pennsylvania.
+The United States Attorney’s Office for the Middle District of Pennsylvania announced that a 31-year-old Philadelphia man pleaded guilty today in Scranton before U.S. District Court Judge Malachy E. Mannion to participating in a conspiracy that distributed heroin during November 2013 to January 2014.

-Laureano-Suarez was charged in a criminal Information filed on August 12, 2014, as a result of an investigation by the Federal Bureau of Investigation and Scranton Police.
+Morales was indicted by a federal grand jury in March 2014, as a result of an investigation by special agents and task force officers of the Federal Bureau of Investigation and Scranton Police.

 The case is being prosecuted by Assistant U.S. Attorney Francis P. Sempa.